 that is, or is to be, affected in any way by the enactment or proposed enactment by the Parliament of the Commonwealth of an Act amending the new ASIC Act or the new Corporations Act.

-[Section 22A inserted by No. 20 of 2003 s.
+[Section 22A inserted: No. 20 of 2003 s.
 17.]

 23. Rules of the Supreme Court